supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/07-Use-delta-lake.md

     This code stops the stream.

-## Query a delta table from a serverless SQL pool
+## Task 5: Query a delta table from a serverless SQL pool

 In addition to Spark pools, Azure Synapse Analytics includes a built-in serverless SQL pool.
 You can use the relational database engine in this pool to query delta tables using SQL.